monorepo-rocks/monorepo-rocks/apps/create-wrangler-config/PRD.md

 1. **Worker Name**

    - Prompt: "What is your Worker name?"
-   - Validation: Must be valid identifier (alphanumeric, hyphens, underscores)
+   - Validation: Must be valid identifier (alphanumeric, hyphens only, max 54 characters)
-   - Default: Directory name (sanitized)
+   - Default: Sanitized name from package.json (if exists), otherwise sanitized directory name

 2. **Entry Point**

-   - Prompt: "What is your main entry file?"
+   - Prompt: "What is your main entry file? (optional)"
-   - Default: Auto-detect from common patterns:
-     - `src/index.ts` (if exists)
-     - `src/index.js` (if exists)
-     - `index.ts` (if exists)
-     - `index.js` (if exists)
-     - Default to `src/index.ts`

-3. **Compatibility Date**

-   - Prompt: "Compatibility date (YYYY-MM-DD)?"
-   - Default: Current date
+   - Default: None (empty)
-   - Validation: Valid date format, not in future
+   - If no entry point specified, omit from wrangler.jsonc

-4. **Assets Directory** (if provided as argument or detected)
+3. **Assets Directory**
    - If assets directory argument provided, use it
    - Otherwise, check for common static directories: `public`, `static`, `assets`, `dist`
    - If found, prompt: "Serve static assets from [directory]?"

-**Optional Prompts**:

-5. **Account ID**

-   - Prompt: "Cloudflare Account ID (optional)?"
-   - Help text: "Find this in your Cloudflare dashboard"
-   - Can be skipped

-6. **Environment Configuration**
-   - Prompt: "Set up staging environment?"
-   - If yes, prompt for staging-specific settings
+   - If none detected, prompt: "Do you have static assets to serve? (directory path, or leave empty)"

 ### 4. Configuration Generation